RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

-# Installation Guide: SAP Trial, Eclipse and BAS
+# Installation Guide: ABAP Environment, Eclipse and BAS

 ## Preparing for the ERP Praktikum
-For our course we will rely on SAP's Business Technology Platform Trial ABAP Environment.
+For our course we will rely on SAP's Business Technology Platform Free Tier ABAP Environment.
 To get ready for developing we have to set up some things first:
 1. [Activate msg ABAP Environment User (~5min)](#markdown-header-1-sap-btp-trial-account)
 2. [Install Eclipse with necessary plugins (~20min)](#markdown-header-3-install-eclipse-with-necessary-plugins)
 3. [Add the ABAP Instance as ABAP Project to Eclipse (~5min)](#markdown-header-4-add-the-abap-instance-as-abap-project-to-eclipse)